 We hope this movie inspires even more people to take part in the next World Fish Migration Day and who knows ... maybe your river can be featured in the next documentary!

-Watch the trailer for the documentary on our youtube channel .
+Watch the film on May 16th, 2019 on our youtube channel .

 Co-founder and President of Tompkins Conservation

 Nat Geo Adventurer of the Year 2017 Nominee

 Subtitles: English, Spanish, Italian, Dutch

 Supporting Organizations: World Wildlife Fund, The Nature Conservancy, American Rivers, World Fish Migration Foundation

 Special thanks to everyone who provided additional footage!

 November 19, 2018 Sneak Preview, Dutch Embassy, Washington DC